adnguyen/Notebooks_and_Protocols/2017_notebook.md

 	* 2 more plates, 18s rRNA; RIN values in
 	* Need to analyze data; show results next week.

+	* Get the deltas too to get at the past historical temperatures they were experiencing.
+Do regression with deltas.

 - **Proteome stability project:**